 From a consumer tech perspective, we are trying to see how people are leveraging technology.
 It’s happening through analytics, innovative distribution models, product research and customisation and more.

-What is the deal pipeline looking like at this stage?
+How is the deal pipeline looking like at this stage?

 We are surprised by the quality of deals coming our way.
 Multiple new categories are emerging including men’s grooming, feminine hygiene, new innovations around fragrances, personalisation of consumer and beauty products and analytics.
 We are currently evaluating 4-5 companies across categories, but closures are some time away.
 We are getting a lot of inbound applications now and we are also working with other venture capital firms for co-investments.